34 Of The Best Bakeries in London

 Unit 4-6, Spa Business Park, Dockley Road, SE16 3FJ

 “Let the bodies hit the floor, let the bodies hit the floor, let the bodies hit the floor.”
 Right, okay, now I’ve got that out of my system let’s talk about why Flor is one of the best bakeries in London.
-Created by the same team behind the highly acclaimed Lyle’s, Flor was a fully-fledged wine bar and bakery in its pre-pandemic heyday but has pivoted to operating solely as a hatch flogging pastries, bread, and sandwiches since lockdown took hold.
-We’re just grateful that’s been open at all, really.
+Created by the same team behind the highly acclaimed Lyle’s, Flor is a lovely little hatch in Bermondsey that you can find flogging pastries, bread, and sandwiches.
 Flor’s sourdough (which is made with a stoneground organic white flour blended with 'Old Welsh' wheat and heritage rye) has got us through some pretty dark times.
 So, too, have their delicate croissants and regularly changing arsenal of seasonal pastries.
 You can tell that the people at Flor know what they’re doing.
 You can taste the care.

 St. JOHN Bakery